danvoh/WebSystemsProject1/README.md

 # WebSystemsProject1
-A project website that I made personally.
+A project website that I made personally for Web Systems, it is Project 1.